CAB Student Director Descriptions and Requirements

 our staff and volunteers.
 Additional responsibilities include: Recording general

-and Executive Board meeting minutes, The Student Director for Programming and Retention
+and Executive Board meeting minutes, The Student Director for Promotions and Retention

 will plan an Alumni event during the academic year and a community service/philanthropy